himavarshini/learning/cpp/README.md

 functions such as `scanf` are on input stream `stdin`.

 when printing too many messages on the screen the `fprintf` is prefered because it is unbuffered than using `printf`.

+One such an example is when printing the messages over the serial console..

 ### variables and types